 Regulators and Enforcement Actions are driving the agenda

-In a world of ever-increasing regulation, scrutiny is honing in on financial crimes that include money laundering, terrorist financing, sanctions evasion, bribery and corruption, fraud and tax evasion.
-Demonstrating that a financial services organisation – whatever its size or scope – is working hard to meet its legal and regulatory financial crime obligations has become a compliance and commercial imperative.
+In a world of ever-increasing regulation, regulators globally continue to focus on financial crimes that include money laundering, terrorist financing, sanctions evasion, bribery and corruption, fraud, tax evasion and market abuse.
+Demonstrating that a financial institution or professional services company – whatever its size or scope – is working hard to meet its legal and regulatory financial crime obligations has become a compliance and commercial imperative.

 Failure to meet financial crime obligations can result in severe penalties.
-Mid year analysis shows that by the end of July 2020, penalties have totaled $5.6 billion for non-compliance with Anti-Money Laundering (AML), Know your Customer (KYC), and sanctions regulations.
+Analysis for the past calendar year shows that in the UK, FCA fines have hit a record-breaking £560 million and in the US $3.9 billion worth of fines were levied by the SEC as of November for non-compliance with Anti-Money Laundering (AML), Know your Customer (KYC), and sanctions regulations, amongst other failings.